Indonesia's Widodo says aid gearing up, worry grows about cut-off areas

 But rescue workers have begun to reach more remote areas in a disaster zone that encompasses 1.4 million people.

-Aid worker Lian Gogali described a perilous situation in Donggala, a district of 300,000 people, which includes towns strung along a coast road north of Palu close to the quake’s epicenter.
+Aid worker Lian Gogali described a perilous situation in Donggala, a district of 300,000 people, which includes towns strung along a coast road north of Palu close to the quake’s epicentre.

 “Everyone is desperate for food and water.
 There’s no food, water, or gasoline.
 The government is missing,” Gogali said, adding that her aid group had only been able to send in a trickle of rations by motorbike.